RapidCoders/Coding-Practice/DAY_77/README.md

-# Q.1 Write a function that takes a list of integers as input and returns the first duplicate number found in the list.
-If there are no duplicates, return -1.
+# Q.1 Write a function that takes a list of integers as input, where each integer appears an even number of times except for one, which appears an odd number of times.
+The function should return the integer that appears an odd number of times.
 ```
 Input: [1, 2, 3, 4, 3, 5]
 Expected Output: 3